VPAC/superlinux/supercomputingwithlinux.md

 > ATEKSRWSGS HQFEQLSGSI LWMAPEVIRM QDKNPYSFQS DVYAFGIVLY
 ```

+The output `4c4` indicates that line 4 of the first files needs to be changed to match line 4 of the second file.
+Other common ouput codes are `a` for add and `d` for delete.

 For a side-by-side representation use the command `sdiff` instead.
 If multiple files are being tested use the `-q` (quiet) option with `--from-file` (e.g., `diff -q --from-file file1 file2 file3 file4`).

 In addition, the `diff` command is often used by programmers to create a patch file between two programs.
 For example, if one wanted to a patch of `braf/gattaca.txt` to `gattaca.txt` one would generate the patch file like follows: